matrix-org/matrix-spec-proposals/proposals/1756-cross-signing.md

 }
 ```

+Similarly, the federation endpoints `GET /user/keys/query` and
+`POST /user/devices/{userId}` will include the self-signing key.

+In addition, Alice's homeserver will send a `m.signing_key_update` EDU to
+servers that have users who share encrypted rooms with Alice.
+The `content` of
+that EDU has the following properties:

+* `user_id` (string): Required.
+The user ID who owns the signing key
+* `self_signing_key` (object): Required.
+The self-signing key, as above.

 After uploading self-signing and user-signing keys, the user will show up in
 the `changed` property of the `device_lists` field of the sync result of any
 others users who share an encrypted room with that user.

+#### Uploading signatures

 Signatures of keys can be uploaded using `/keys/signatures/upload`.